lgatto/lgatto.github.io/_posts/2024-02-28-ecr-recognition.md

 collaborations that lead to the creation of the [R for Mass Spectrometry](https://www.rformassspectrometry.org/) initiative.

-But what matters the most, in my eyes, and what in the end leads to the most precious recognition, are the **values** that we carry with the research we do, and the **intrinsic motivation** that drive us.
+But what matters the most, in my eyes, and what in the end is the most meaningul recognition, are the (shared) **values** that we promote with the research we do, and the **intrinsic motivation** that drive us.

 ## Questions